Updated July 11, 2024

 • Barb Adamson – Profs.
 Katz and Meneveau’s researchers, postdocs, and students

-• Nancy Lippi – Profs.
+• TBA – Profs.
 Hemker and Wang’s researchers, postdocs, and students

 • Glennisha Fulton – everyone else